vm21242124/python-projects/README.md

 # python-projects
-There are so many type of project made by me. beggiener to advance python juorny of my life. lets do it RIGHT NOW!!!!!
+This is python coffeshop project of demo coffeshop interface. this is my first project of python . learning python to advance and grabbing the skill. lets do it Right Now!!!!